ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Empirical Results and Findings

-\paragraph{The Competition of Foundation Models: Language-free vs Language-augmented.} We argue that the correct adaptation methods for language-augmented visual models should leverage both the pre-trained visual and text encoder.
-It is not sufficient to solely transfer from the visual encoder (though the model size is comparable with language-free counterpart), the pre-trained language encoder plays an important role in task transfer.
-In Table~\ref{tab:perf_ic_overall}, with language-init adaptation methods, we now see that the language-augmented model (CLIP) consistently outperforms language-free model (Supervised ViT) in all settings, especially for the limited data settings.
+\paragraph{The Competition of Pre-trained Models: Language-free vs Language-augmented.} We summarize the transfer performance of pre-trained models for IC in Table~\ref{tab:perf_ic_overall} and OD in Table~\ref{tab:perf_od_overall}.
+For IC, we also compare CLIP against other language-free visual models including MoCov3, MAE, ViT, DeiT in Appendix.
+We see that the language-augmented model (CLIP) outperforms language-free model (Supervised ViT) in the limited data settings.
+The gap is closed when more training examples are observed (\eg, 50-shot and full-shot).
+This is probably because the pre-training power is gradually dominated by larger-scale downstream training.
 Further, language-augmented models are able to perform zero-shot task transfer, while traditional language-free models cannot.
 Similar conclusions can be drawn for OD in Table~\ref{tab:perf_od_overall}.
 Hence, we recommend the use of language-augmented visual models for task-level transfer.